sthomasmeyer/ap-csp-create-task-sports-quiz-app-exemplar/README.md

 # AP CSP Create Task Exemplar: A Sports Quiz App

 Programming is a collaborative and creative process that brings ideas to life through the development of software.
 In the Create performance task, you will design and implement a program that might solve a problem, enable innovation, explore personal interests, or express creativity.
-Your submission must include elements listed in the "Submission Requirements" section.
+Your submission must include elements listed in the following "Submission Requirements" sections.

 ### Program Code Submission Requirements